haseebc/Threat-Modelling-Methodology/README.md

 So in reality threat modeling can either be done very on in the design phase or performed retrospectively (known as “retro-legacy” threat modelling).
 For a “retro-legacy” threat model, this could additionally include some code review of critical areas of the software in legacy applications to check for old crypto, libraries, depreciated function calls, etc.

-Triggers to identify when a manual Threat Modellingi s needed:
+*Triggers to identify when a manual Threat Modellingi s needed:*
 + A new product is being designed
-+ A legacy applicationhas never had a threat model done yet•A major functionality change or big code modification is made in anapplication
++ A legacy system never had a threat model done yet•A major functionality change or big code modification is made in anapplication
-+ A major vulnerability or security issue has been detected•
++ A major vulnerability or security issue has been detected
-+ A threat model hasn’t been done in over 2 years for the application
++ A threat model hasn’t been done in over 3 years for the application

 What might a Threat Model Expose
-Findings during TM sessions may for instance indicate ciphers used are forbidden for what is suppose to be a secure cloud connection , tokens used in a application session are open to abuse or the CI CD pipeline is not hardened (secrets exposed in repositoriesd used for a cloud deployment).
+Findings during TM sessions may for instance indicate ciphers used are forbidden for what is suppose to be a secure cloud connection, tokens used in a application session are open to abuse or the CI CD pipeline is not hardened (secrets exposed in repositoriesd used for a cloud deployment).
 These findings are assessed in terms of net risk and recommendations for mitigation made.

 Methodology

-There are many variants of threat modelling including full, incremental and semi-automated in cloud CI/CD pipelines.
+The methodology used is known as Abuser Stories in the industry and the literature There are many variants of threat modelling including full, incremental and semi-automated in cloud CI/CD pipelines.
 Agile teams should perform “mini” threat modelling as part of creating each user story –thinking of abuse or attack scenarios for assets the software may be handling.
+Step 1

 Metadata and Housekeeping
 The TM is timeboxed